Discover Natural Pest Control for Gardens Using Predators

 The downside with having bats living in your barn or house is their feces smells and in many areas bats are protected and can't be removed.
 However for gardeners guano is an excellent, albeit strong fertilizer.

 Not all bats eat insects, there are also fruit bats and even bats that eat fish.
 To bring bats into your garden, consider a bat box for them to roost.

 How to Encourage Owls to Nest in Your Area

 Here on our farm, we have a few different species of owls and boy can they eat insects.
 Like the bats, these nighttime visitors are hard at work when you are curled up in bed.
 They tirelessly munch their way through beetles and other insects.
 I think of them as the night time security guards over the garden.
 We often find pellets during the day that the owls have coughed up.
 These are full of insect casings and parts they couldn't digest.
 Owls will also take lizards, mice, and other small prey.

 To encourage owls into your garden you can place nesting boxes up and if owls are in your area, they will likely get used.

 Wasps Eat Caterpillars

 I use to avoid wasps before I moved to our farm and am ashamed to say I knocked down their nests whenever possible.
 Once, with my sisters and cousins, we nearly burned my mother's house down trying to get rid of a wasp nest in a bush using a lighter and a can of hairspray.
-(I wouldn't recommend doing this).
+(I do not recommend doing this).
 Now I have seen the error of my ways and although I don't go out of my way to befriend them, their nests are rarely removed until the larva has hatched.
 No, I haven't gone mad, I have simply realized how beneficial they can be to a garden or an organic farm.
 Like it or not, you should be encouraging wasps in your garden, as they too help with pest control.